Sheikholeslami v The University of Edinburgh Posted In: Case Law

 The appellant worked as a Professor of Engineering at the University of Edinburgh.
 She was diagnosed with work-related stress and depression and was absent from work.
 During this period, the appellant wrote to the university’s Principal complaining of being “completely disabled in… employment due to gender discrimination…”

 Later, members of the school were instructed not to contact the appellant except through her solicitors, as she was “in dispute with the school”.
-Attempts were made by the appellant to return to work, but she sought to work outside the School of Engineering due to how she
+Attempts were made by the appellant to return to work, but she sought to work outside the School of Engineering due to how she had been treated.

 Already a subscriber?